-a.
-Harassment by any member of the UofL community based on sex, including pregnancy or parental status, is prohibited; violations of this prohibition will subject offenders to discipline consistent with b.
+- a.
+Harassment by any member of the UofL community based on sex, including pregnancy or parental status, is prohibited; violations of this prohibition will subject offenders to discipline consistent with UofL's policies applicable to the conduct of students, faculty and staff and UofL's non-discrimination policies. - b.
 Faculty, staff, and other UofL employees are prohibited from interfering with students' taking leave, seeking reasonable accommodation, or otherwise exercising their rights under this Policy.
 Faculty, staff, and other UofL employees are prohibited from retaliating against or harassing a student for exercising the rights articulated by this Policy, including imposing or threatening to impose negative educational outcomes because a student requests leave or accommodation, files a complaint, or otherwise exercises their rights under the Policy.